jiawlu/OSM2GMNS/docs/source/quick-start.rst

 osm files to extract useful network information.
 As a result, the first step is preparing osm files.

 Thanks to the open-source nature of OpenStreetMap, there are lots of APIs and mirror sites that we can use to download osm map data.
-We introduce different download options in the get-osm-data section.
+We introduce different download options in the :ref:`section-get-osm-data` section.

 Parse OSM Data